MollicMeyer/NCSS_Characterization_Analysis/NCSS_R.md

 ```
 ### This portion is due to my lack of R skills
 ##### Priority #1: Learn how to write a function that calculates horizon thickness
-#### Until then we write to excel files and perform calculations with pivot tables
+#### Until then, write to excel files and perform calculations with pivot tables
 ```
 ## export site data
 ## carbon is not a great name here; probably should switch to Tama